Midnighter/r-novice-analysis-viz/_episodes/02-reading-data-frames.md

 ---
-title: "Reading data to a data frame"
+title: "Reading data to a data frame and performing basic operations"
 teaching: 30
 exercises: 0
 questions: